leon4rd/test/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.